NickGrunert/master-thesis/modules/03_truth_compare.typ

     Furthermore, this particular section of the data set encompasses a diverse array of roof shapes, ranging from simple to complex designs, primarily consisting of normal roofs, in addition to a flat roof with a relatively uncomplicated design.

     @GroundTruth1 elaborates on the issues that emerge during the process of data generation.
-    As previously discussed, the images currently under consideration are characterized by suboptimal pixel quality.
+    As previously discussed, the images currently under consideration are characterised by suboptimal pixel quality.
     This deficiency manifests particularly in thin roof regions, where the delineation of the edge is rendered indistinct.
     Additionally, certain edges are challenging to discern with the naked eye, and they are often imperceptible in both the #abr("nDSM") and RGB data.
-    However, these edges become clearly visible when utilizing the derivative and coloring the image with this data.
+    However, these edges become clearly visible when utilizing the derivative and colouring the image with this data.
     This introduces an additional layer of complexity to the process of generating the ground truth segmentations.
     It must also again be noted that the RGB data and the #abr("nDSM") data are not perfectly aligned.
     Consequently, an attempt to create a ground truth based only on the RGB data would yield a different result than the #abr("nDSM") data, particularly with regard to the house outlines, where the misalignment becomes quite evident.